Rishi Sunak condemns Russia’s ‘barbaric’ war in Ukraine at G20

 The annual summit comes as G20 nations are deeply divided over Russia’s actions in Ukraine, which have pushed up food and energy prices around the world.

-In his remarks, Mr Sunak said the the context for this G20 “is stark”.
+In his remarks, Mr Sunak said the context for this G20 “is stark”.

 According to a Downing Street transcript of his speech to the closed session, the Prime Minister said: “Russia’s illegal invasion of Ukraine has profound implications for us all, because it has undermined the fundamental principles of sovereignty and territorial integrity.